axololly/vcs/README.md

 # Version Control System

-I got my heart broken so to distract myself, I decided to write a version control system in Rust.

-Obviously, because you can't code when you're sad, the first iteration of this was terrible, so I remade it.
+Update: I got my heart repaired by this one really nice girl in my life, so clearly this paid off.
+Probably gonna use this as part of my school project too, which will save me time. :100:

 ## This isn't real!